Do I Need a Lawyer for an Uncontested Adoption?

 What Happens If the Other Birth Parent Contests the Adoption?

-For more information on this area, please see our overview on adoption law.
+For more information on the legal issues surrounding the stepparent adoption process, please see our overview on adoption law.